OLDRedstone/AppliedGenerators/src/main/resources/assets/appgen/ae2guide/ag_intro/flux_generator.md

 -   <ItemLink id="ae2:speed_card" /> increases the generation speed of the Flux Generator by +50%, for a max of +150%, or 250% of the base generation speed.
 -   <ItemLink id="ae2:redstone_card" /> allows the Flux Generator to be turned on and off by redstone signals, which can be used to control the generation of FE.

+(Note: Pulse-mode Flux Generators don't always produce energy on every pulse.
+If the pulses are fast enough, they generate energy all at once.)